rejoice4156/rejoice4156.github.io/README.md

 As a System Administrator at Vanalinna Hariduskolleegium, I spent my time deploying and managing Puppet CE, transitioning infrastructure to XCP-ng, and automating processes with Ansible and Puppet.
 I am certified as a Linux Foundation Certified Systems Administrator (LFCS) and possess strong skills in Linux, RHEL, Ansible, Puppet, XCP-ng, and more.

+Currently I'm continuing my studies at TalTech's IT College to build up my foundations in computer networking, databases, and Microsoft's systems to become a well-rounded systems administrator.

 I am passionate about hiking in the summer and swimming during the winter season.
 I play chess as often as I can and enjoy reading classical science fiction and biographies.
 ## Certifications